Finding Trends in Software Research: Introduction

 \section{Introduction}

 \fi

-Each year, SE researchers submit papers to conferences, and journals.
-Significant effort is invested by the researchers writing and reviewing those papers and then (in the case of conferences) travelling and presenting papers.
+Each year, SE researchers spend much effort writing and presenting papers to conferences, and journals.
 What can we learn about all those papers?
 What are the factors that prevent effective dissemination of research results?
 If we study patterns of acceptance in our SE papers, can we improve how we do, and report, research in software engineering?

 Such introspection lets us answer important questions like: \be \item {\em Hot topics:} What is the hottest topic in SE research?
 How is this list of ``hot topics'' changes over time? \item {\em Breadth vs depth?:} Should a researcher focus on one particular research topic or venture across multiple topics? \item {\em Gender Bias:} Is there a gender based bias in SE research? \item {\em Where to publish: journals or conference?:} What would be the ideal venue for your latest research? \ee To answer such questions as these, this paper applies text mining and clustering using LDA (Latent Dirichlet Allocation) to 35,391 SE papers from the last 25 years published in 34 top-ranked conferences and journals.
 These venues are then clustered by what topics they share.
 Using these information, we have answers to many questions, including those shown above.
 Using these results, journal and conference organizers could find more relevant reviewers for a particular paper much faster.
 Also, research program managers could find more relevant reviewers much faster for grant proposals.
-Further, university administrators could identify tired or emerging research trends.
-This could be used to plan academic hirings.
 Lastly, the administrators of funding bodies could determine which areas of research are over/under-represented and, hence, those that are worthy of less/more funding (respectively).